karnaksp/End-to-End-Data-Pipeline/README.md

   <img src="assets/architecture_diagram.png" alt="Architecture Diagram" width="100%"/>
 </p>

-Basically, data will be streamed with Kafka, processed with Spark, and stored in a data w
+Basically, data will be streamed with Kafka, processed with Spark, and stored in a data warehouse using PostgreSQL.
+The pipeline also integrates MinIO as an object storage solution and uses Airflow to orchestrate the end-to-end data flow.
+Great Expectations enforces data quality checks, while Prometheus and Grafana provide monitoring and alerting capabilities.
+MLflow and Feast are used for machine learning model tracking and feature store integration.

-> Note: The diagram may not reflect ALL components in the repository, but it provides a good overview of the main components and their interactions.
+> Note: The diagram(s) may not reflect ALL components in the repository, but it provides a good overview of the main components and their interactions.
 For instance, I added BI tools like Tableau, Power BI, and Looker to the repo for data visualization and reporting.

 ### Text-Based Pipeline Diagram